 MAKING MAWA – 6 – RICOTTA CHEESE MAWA IN MICROWAVE

-- Return it back to the microwave and micro for another 3 minutes.
+- Place the bowl back into the microwave and cook for another 2 minutes.
+Remove and stir.